schtibe/rmux/README.md

 * Create new tmux session

 tmuk
-* Reattach to session 0
+* Reattach to the last session

 tmuc N
 * Reattach to session N